Donderstal/IRL_RPG/README.md

 ### LOG

+#### MAY 3, 2021
+* Restoring battle textbox with new way of dynamically setting text

 #### MAY 1, 2021
 * Added a class based setup for graphical effects
 * Integrating new effects setup in Battle move execution